Experience Computer Science & Coding Academy

 Preparing for the course!

-To help you prepare for joining us in the summer, both Photis and Izzy from our Community Team will be in touch to answer any questions and send you some helpful material you might want to look at before you come along.
-Like all of our core team, they'll both be on-site over the summer getting involved and joining in the fun.
+To help you prepare for joining us in the summer, both Photis and Lavinia from our Community Team will be in touch to answer any questions and send you some helpful material you might want to look at before you come along.
+Like all of our core team, they'll both be on-site over the summer getting involved and available to support you at any time.

 Take a look at our example timetable below.
 You can hover your mouse over parts of the timetable to get more information.